Building a Frontend for Calyx

 .

-We perform syntax-directed compilation by walking over nodes in the above AST and generating cells
+We perform syntax-directed compilation by walking over the nodes of the AST and generating cells

 , wires